NewForce-at-Mountwest/foundations-course/chapters/HTML.md

 Both `src` and `href` are attributes.
 The `src` attribute tells the browser where to look for the image file and `alt` specifies an alternate text for an image.
 The `href` attribute tells the browser where to go when the user clicks on the hyperlink.

 We'll use ids and classes a lot when we get to CSS and JavaScript.

+## New Vocab
+These are some important new words we've learned so far.
+If you don't remember what any of these mean, re-read the chapter so far or ask an instructor.
+1. HTML Attributes
+1. Classes
+1. Id's

 ***
 ## Lightning Exercise